 Francis X. Riley III

-As part of his practice, Trip counsels on and litigates issues related to RESPA, TILA, Reg.
-X, Reg.
-Z, HOEPA, Fair Foreclosure Acts, Dodd-Frank, insurance rate issues, and other statutory and common law consumer complaints, as well as governmental investigations and enforcement.
+Trip is the co-leader of a team of attorneys that represent and counsel real estate settlement services industry clients, including mortgage lenders and brokers and loan servicers; real estate brokers; title insurance underwriters and agents in civil litigation/class actions, government investigations and enforcement actions, and regulatory/compliance counseling and business matters.
+As part of his practice, Trip counsels on and litigates issues related to CFPA’s UDAAP Provisions; RESPA; TILA; Reg.
+X; Reg.
+Z; ECOA; FRCA; TCPA, FDCPA; FACTA; Consumer Data Protection, Use, and Cyber Security; HOEPA; Fair Foreclosure Acts; insurance rate issues and other statutory and common law consumer complaints.
+Trip also represents settlement service providers in governmental investigations and enforcement actions.
 He has litigated numerous other commercial disputes in which his settlement services industry clients have been a party.
-Trip also provides administrative and regulatory counseling on existing operational issues and proposed product and service programs to settlement services industry clients.
+Trip also provides administrative and regulatory counseling on existing operational issues and proposed product and service programs and affiliated business arrangements to settlement services industry clients.
 Recent experience includes:

 - Representation of the servicer of and investor in commercial mortgage loans in uncontested and contested foreclosures.